 - Come up with key strategies and present them to other team members in the business.

 Probably one of the most passive side hustle ideas in this list.
 This is why there is such a buzz around the internet and in digital marketing, especially regarding affiliate marketing.

 It’s because affiliate marketing is a relatively simple concept.
-You have a blog or another platform that you can promote products on, you recommend a product to your audience, they click your special link and buy the product.
+You have a blog or another platform that you can promote products on, you recommend a product to your audience, and they click your special link and buy the product.

 In return for your efforts, you get a commission!

-A specific blog research study found that there is a huge price range that bloggers can make money.
+A specific blog research study found that there is a huge price range in that bloggers can make money.
 However, of those making between $7,500 and $25,000 per month, 38% of that came from affiliate marketing.